Robert Morrison (missionary): East India Company

+The appointment provided Morrison with financial security and a formal commercial role that did not interfere with his missionary work.
+His duties as a translator for the company helped him improve his proficiency in the Chinese language and provided more opportunities for interaction with the local population.

 The sea between Macau and Canton was full of pirates, and the Morrisons had to make many anxious voyages.
 Sometimes the cry of alarm would be raised even in Guangzhou, as the pirate raids came within a few miles of the city; and the authorities were largely helpless.
 The perils of their position, as well as its solitude, seem to have greatly and painfully affected Mary.
 She was affected by unhealthy anxiety.
 There was no society at Guangzhou that was congenial to them.
 The English and American residents were kind, but had little sympathy with their work, or belief in it.
 The Chinese demurred about burial of their first child.
 Very sorrowfully Morrison had to superintend his interment on a mountainside.
 At that time his wife was dangerously ill.
 All his comrades at the company's office thought him a fool.
 His Chinese so-called assistants robbed him.
 Letters from England came but seldom.

 The Chinese grammar was finished in 1812, and sent to Bengal for printing, and heard no more of for three anxious, weary years for Morrison.
 But it was highly approved and well printed, and it was a pivotal piece of work done towards enabling England and America to understand China.
 Morrison went on to print a tract and a catechism.
 He translated the book of Acts into Chinese, and was overcharged to the extent of thirty pounds for the printing of a thousand copies.
 Then Morrison translated the Gospel of Luke, and printed it.
 The Roman Catholic bishop at Macau, on obtaining a copy of this latter production, ordered it to be burned as a heretical book.
 So to the common people it must have appeared that one set of Christians existed to destroy what the other set produced.
 The facts did not look favorable for the prosperity of Christianity in China.

 The machinery of the Chinese criminal tribunal was set in motion when the Chinese authorities read some of his printed works.
 Morrison was first made aware of the coming storm by the publication of an edict, directed against him and all Europeans who sought to undermine Chinese religion.
 Under this edict, to print and publish Christian books in Chinese was declared a capital crime.